jeeteshnariya/setup_notes/README.md

 git push
 # download from other pc on github same repo
 git pull
-# File deleted thand recover it
+# File deleted than recover it
 git checkout {README.md}
  ```